jostien/rpi-rgb-led-matrix-examples/README.md

 Compile via `./my_make.sh gps`.

 ## Running setup
-Requirements: A Rucksack.
-Tested with Salomon Trailrunning Rucksack 12L or 20L.
+Requirements: A rucksack.
+Tested with Salomon Trailrunning rucksack 12L or 20L.
 I recommend the 20L rucksack because of higher volume.
 If you plan to use the setup during rainy weather, make sure to seal the contacts via a plastic bag or similar.